 I consider this fairytale well-suited to the oral tradition.
-The part where the Queen/miller’s daughter guesses Rumpelstiltskin’s name can be turned into a type of word game where children play with language and come up all sorts of different, original names each time.
+The part where the Queen/miller’s daughter guesses Rumpelstiltskin’s name can be turned into a type of word game where young listeners play with language and come up with all sorts of different, original names each time.

 STORY STRUCTURE OF RUMPELSTILTSKIN

 Who is the main character of this story?
 If in doubt, the main character is the one who changes the most.
 Failing that, the one who learns a life lesson.
 The King and the Father are monsters of men with zero shades of grey.
+(When it comes to fairytale archetypes, Kings and Fathers are basically the same person.)
 This whittles it down to either the nameless miller’s daughter or Rumpelstiltskin.